DanGiannone1/life_manager/docs/design_document.md

 ##### Collapse/Expand Control
 - A button (e.g., a hamburger icon or double-chevron) that toggles the sidebar's width
-- Stores user preference (collapsed/expanded) in Redux or local storage
+- Uses local React state since it only affects the layout

 ##### Responsive Behavior
 - Mobile: The sidebar may slide in/out over the content